 As the State regulations require, we routinely test your drinking water for numerous contaminants.
-These contaminants include: total coliform, turbidity, inorganic compounds, nitrate, lead and copper, volatile organic compounds, total trihalomethanes, and synthetic organic compounds.
+These contaminants include: total coliform, lead and copper, trihalomethanes, haloacetic acids.
 The table presented below depicts which compounds were detected in your drinking water.
 The State allows us to test for some contaminants less than once per year because the concentrations of these contaminants do not change frequently.
 Some of our data, though representative, are more than one year old.